4hm3d92/community-app/README.md

-This is a webapp for registeing community members and processing requests by community members.
+This is a webapp for registering community members and processing requests by community members.

 This repo contains its Golang backend and Svelte frontend.